-The guidelines presented here are provided to help ASCE members and others to better understand what ASCE believes is reasonable to expect from members in their professional dealings.
-All ASCE members are encouraged to incorporate the following questions in their decision-making process (PLUS):
+The guidelines presented here are provided to help professional engineers and others to better understand what ASCE believes is reasonable to expect from members in their professional dealings.
+All Professional engineers are encouraged to incorporate the following questions in their decision-making process (PLUS):

-P = Policies Does the action serve the best interests of the public and the cli- ent?
-Is the action consistent with ASCE's Code of Ethics and your employer's policies, procedures, and guidelines?
-L = Legal Is the action compliant with the spirit and the letter of applicable laws and regulations?
-U = Universal Does it conform to the universal principles and values that the profession and your employer have adopted?
-S = Self Does it satisfy your own personal definition of right, good, and just?
+P = Policies: Does the action serve the best interests of the public and the client?
+Is the action consistent with the Code of Ethics and your employer's policies, procedures, and guidelines?

+L = Legal: Is the action compliant with the spirit and the letter of applicable laws and regulations?

+U = Universal: Does it conform to the universal principles and values that the profession and your employer have adopted?

+S = Self: Does it satisfy your own personal definition of right, good, and just?

-If an ASCE member is unclear or uncomfortable regarding a decision or a course of action, the leadership of the member's organization or the member's mentor should be consulted for guidance.
-The ASCE Committee on Professional Conduct is also available for consultation and guidance.
+If a professional engineer is unclear or uncomfortable regarding a decision or a course of action, the leadership of the licensee's employer or the member's mentor should be consulted for guidance.
+The various State Boards are very often available for consultation and guidance.

-The preceding guidelines are intended to emphasize the commitment that ASCE and its members have regarding personal integrity and ethical professional conduct.
-These guidelines for professional conduct are intended to encourage ASCE members to use unselfish good judgment and honesty in the performance of their daily professional duties.
+The preceding guidelines are intended to emphasize the commitment that State Boards and professional engineers have regarding personal integrity and ethical professional conduct.
+These guidelines for professional conduct are intended to encourage professional engineers to use unselfish good judgment and honesty in the performance of their daily professional duties.